dlang/DIPs/DIPs/DIP1xxx-ajie.md

 }
 ```

-...then if, and only if, elements of `aggregate` are lvalues, the compiler must treat the
+...then if, and only if, elements of `aggregate` are lvalues [3], the compiler must treat the
 above statement exactly as if it was written like this:

 ```D